microdee/md.Nuke.Cola/README.md

 </details>

-#### NOTES!
----
+> [!NOTE]
-* Your main Build class needs to be `public` for this to work.
+> * Your main Build class needs to be `public` for this to work.
-* Currently it is not yet implemented to support an explicit default target, so when Nuke is executed without arguments, it will just print the help text.
+> * Currently it is not yet implemented to support an explicit default target, so when Nuke is executed without arguments, it will just print the help text.

 The following kinds of plugins discovered this way: